18F/digital-acquisition-playbook/pages/primers/human-centered-design.md

 ## History

 Human Centered Design was popularized in the 1990s by the Standford d.school and the design company IDEO.
 HCD was an evolution of participatory and cooperative design which is built upon various disciplines like anthropology, sociology, and psychology.
-The principles of human centered design are (NOTE:  http://dschool.stanford.edu/wp-content/uploads/2011/03/BootcampBootleg2010v2SLIM.pdf):
+The [principles of human centered design](http://dschool.stanford.edu/wp-content/uploads/2011/03/BootcampBootleg2010v2SLIM.pdf) are:

 1. **Focus on Human Values.** Empathy for the people you are designing for and feedback from these users is fundamental to good design
 2. **Craft Clarity. **Produce a coherent vision out of messy problems.
 Frame it in a way to inspire others and to fuel ideation.